wevm/viem/site/docs/clients/wallet.md

 #### Consume [Wallet Actions](/docs/actions/wallet/introduction)

-Now you can use that Account within Wallet Actions that require a signature from the user:
+Now you can use that Account within Wallet Actions that need a signature from the user:

 ```ts
 import { createWalletClient, http, getAccount } from 'viem'